glic3rinu/django-orchestra/README.md

 Django-orchestra source code is now under `~orchestra/django-orchestra` and an Orchestra instance called panel is under `~orchestra/panel`

-3. And use Django's development server as usual
+3. Nginx is serving on port 80 but Django's development server can also be used
 ```bash
 su - orchestra
 cd panel